Accident Reporting and Investigation

 - Work-related loss of an eye

-Environmental Health and Safety is responsible for notifying OSHA on behalf of CUMC Facilities Management and Campus Services if the incident meets any of the above criteria.
+Environmental Health and Safety is responsible for notifying OSHA on behalf of CUIMC Facilities Management and Campus Services if the incident meets any of the above criteria.
 Managers are responsible for informing EH&S in an extremely timely fashion, since OSHA must hear from Columbia University within 24 hours of us learning about the incident.
-Email email@example.com.
+Email firstname.lastname@example.org.

 Campus Life Safety and Regulatory Compliance staff can assist a department in conducting an accident investigation and notifying EH&S with an OSHA-reportable event.
 We should be engaged for any necessary accident follow-ups, such as an unsafe condition that requires corrective action, instituting safety inspections, or retraining.

 Contractors and service providers must also immediately report all incidents and injuries, including near misses, to their project manager or CUIMC liaison.
 A completed Contractor Incident Report Form (.pdf) must be completed within 24 hours of the incident.
 We will maintain documentation of all contractor illnesses and injuries.